icloud-ecnu/UUCMigration/runc/contrib/cmd/memfd-bind/README.md

 ## memfd-bind ##

+> **NOTE**: Since runc 1.2.0, runc will now use a private overlayfs mount to
+> protect the runc binary (if you are on Linux 5.1 or later).
+This protection
+> is far more light-weight than memfd-bind, and for most users this should
+> obviate the need for `memfd-bind` entirely.
+Rootless containers will still
+> make a memfd copy (unless you are using `runc` itself inside a user namespace
+> -- a-la [`rootlesskit`][rootlesskit] -- and are on Linux 5.11 or later), but
+> `memfd-bind` is not particularly useful for rootless container users anyway
+> (see [Caveats](#Caveats) for more details).

-`runc` normally has to make a binary copy of itself (or of a smaller helper binary called `runc-dmz`) when constructing a container process in order to defend against certain container runtime attacks such as CVE-2019-5736.
+`runc` sometimes has to make a binary copy of itself when constructing a container process in order to defend against certain container runtime attacks such as CVE-2019-5736.

 This cloned binary only exists until the container process starts (this means for `runc run` and `runc exec`, it only exists for a few hundred milliseconds